bamcis-io/multi-az-observability/API.md

 ```

 - *Type:* string
 - *Default:* No object prefix will be added to your custom assets location.
+However, if you have overridden something like the 'BucketPrefix' property in your stack synthesizer with a variable like "${AssetsBucketPrefix", you will need to define this property so it doesn't cause a reference error even if the prefix value is blank.

 If you are not using a static bucket to deploy assets, for example you are synthing this and it gets uploaded to a bucket that uses a prefix that is unknown to you (maybe used as part of a central CI/CD system) and is provided as a parameter to your stack, specify that parameter name here.

 It will override the bucket prefix CDK provides by
 default for bundled assets.
 This property only takes effect if you
 defined the assetsBucketParameterName.
+The stack containing this contruct needs
+to have a parameter defined that uses this name.
+The underlying
+stacks in this construct that deploy assets will copy the parent stack's
+value for this property.

 ---